rforbiodatascience/2020_group06_shinyApp/README.md

 ## Description

 This Shiny app allows the user to play around with SIR epidemiology modelling of COVID-19 data by adjusting the infection rate $\beta$ and recovery rate $\gamma$, choosing from a multitude of countries and provinces for the initial values.
-The predicted incidence curve will be shown along with the observed incidences for a given country.
+The predicted incidence curve will be shown along with the observed incidences for the given country.

 ## Data